 Emotionally or trauma-induced bodily tensions (physical tightness and stress due to repressed emotions) may be exposed as shallow or difficult breathing, postural issues, distorted facial expressions, muscular pain and constrictions, mobility, motility, and flexibility problems, and low libido, among other conditions.

-Vegetotherapy can consist of helping the patient to physically simulate the bodily effects of strong emotions so that the patient can come to understand and release those emotions and their underlying physical tensions, which is a form of abreaction (reliving an experience to purge it) or catharsis.
+Vegetotherapy can consist of helping the patient to physically simulate the bodily effects of strong emotions so that the patient can come to understand and release those emotions and their underlying physical tensions, which is a form of abreaction (reliving an experience in order to purge it) or Catharsis.

 Other techniques — much used today in a range of body-oriented psychotherapy treatments — is to work on bodily areas that have muscular tensions, which then triggers the underlying trauma and stored emotions to come up to “the surface” and thus releasing those, that is, flushing them out of the physical, emotional, and mental system.
 The therapeutic work carried out may consist of (a combination of) massage, abdominal therapies, breathwork, palpating, bioenergy work, movement exercises, and various other types of touch and bodywork.